 - Brigham Young as he sent settlers to remote corners of Utah

-Latter-day Saints church officials at Salt Lake City sought to establish missions in the most remote niches of the intermountain west.
+Officials of the Church of Jesus Christ of Latter-day Saints in Salt Lake City sought to establish missions in the most remote areas of the intermountain west.
 In 1866, a quasi-military Mormon expedition in pursuit of American Indians penetrated the high valleys to the west.
-In the 1870s, settlers moved into these valleys, eventually establishing Junction (later renamed Fruita), Clifton, Giles, Elephant, Caineville, Aldridge, and Hanksville.
+In the 1870s, settlers moved into these valleys, eventually establishing the towns of Junction (later renamed Fruita), Clifton, Giles, Elephant, Caineville, Aldridge, and Hanksville.
 Men from the expeditions of Major John Wesley Powell had also begun to explore the area.

 No more than ten families at one time were sustained by the fertile flood plain of the Fremont River and the land changed ownership over the years.
-Dewey Gifford was one of the area's last settlers, raising four children with his wife Nell in a two story house by the Fremont River.
+Dewey Gifford was one of the area's last settlers, raising four children with his wife Nell in a two story house by the Fremont River, now known as the Gifford House.
 Gifford farmed the orchards, worked on a state road crew, and later ran a small motel as visitors came through Capitol Reef National Monument.
 In their late 60s, Dewey and Nell moved to a new house in Torrey, becoming the last settlers to leave Fruita.
 Descendants of these earlier settlers still visit Capitol Reef, sharing their history, picking fruit from the orchards, and hiking the paths their ancestors once took.